aCursedComrade/ai-and-cyber-slides/slides.md

 ---

-And, of course... virtual girlfriends 💀
+And, of course... virtual "companions" 💀

 ![virtual partner|600](attachments/virtual_partner.jpeg)

 \- [KnowYourMeme](https://knowyourmeme.com/memes/grok-ani-ai-companion)

-On a more serious note, here is an in-depth discussion about fictional partners: <br>
+On a more serious note, here is an in-depth discussion about fictional romance: <br>
 [What Artificial Romance Does To People](https://youtu.be/4d0Q64SQujY) (YouTube)

 ---